Continuous analytic capacity and holomorphic motions: Introduction and statement of main results

 and

 so that $E_0=E$.
-In this article, we shall only consider holomorphic motions that fix the point $\infty$, i.e. $h_\lambda(\infty)=\infty$ for all $\lambda \in \mathbb{D}$.
+In this article, we shall only consider holomorphic motions that fix the point $\infty$, i.e. $h_\lambda(\infty)=\infty$ for all $\lambda \in \mD$.

 Holomorphic motions were introduced by Ma\~{n}\'{e}, Sad and Sullivan in the 1980's, motivated by applications to holomorphic dynamics.
-In \cite{MSS}, they proved that every holomorphic motion $h:\mathbb{D} \times \RiemannSphere \to \RiemannSphere$ is jointly continuous in $(\lambda,z)$, which is part of a more general result known as the $\lambda$-lemma.
+In \cite{MSS}, they proved that every holomorphic motion $h:\mD \times \hC \to \hC$ is jointly continuous in $(\lambda,z)$, which is part of a more general result known as the $\lambda$-lemma.
 For more information on holomorphic motions, we refer the reader to \cite[Chapter 12]{AIM} and \cite{AM}.

-Now, consider a real-valued function $\mathcal{F}$ defined on the collection of all compact subsets of $\mathbb{C}$.
-Let $E \subset \mathbb{C}$ be compact, and suppose that $h:\mathbb{D} \times \RiemannSphere \to \RiemannSphere$ is a holomorphic motion of $\RiemannSphere$.
-Then, for each $\lambda \in \mathbb{D}$, the set $E_\lambda \subset \mathbb{C}$ is compact by the $\lambda$-lemma, so the function
+Now, consider a real-valued function $\mathcal{F}$ defined on the collection of all compact subsets of $\mC$.
+Let $E \subset \mC$ be compact, and suppose that $h:\mD \times \hC \to \hC$ is a holomorphic motion of $\hC$.
+Then, for each $\lambda \in \mD$, the set $E_\lambda \subset \mC$ is compact by the $\lambda$-lemma, so the function

 is well-defined.
 The study of the regularity of the function (\ref{eqfunction}) for different choices of $\mathcal{F}$ has been a unifying theme in the theory of holomorphic motions as well as the subject of an abundance of classical and more recent work.
 For instance, the variation of Hausdorff dimension under holomorphic motions was studied in the seminal work of Ruelle \cite{RUE}, who proved that the function (\ref{eqfunction}) is real-analytic when $\mathcal{F}=\operatorname{dim}_H$ and the sets $E_\lambda$ are Julia sets of hyperbolic rational maps depending holomorphically on $\lambda$.
-This result is considered one of the landmarks of thermonydnamic formalism.
-See also the work of Ransford \cite{RAN} for related results.
+This result is considered one of the landmarks of thermodynamic formalism.

-In general, Hausdorff dimension may not vary real analytically under holomorphic motions \cite{AZ}.
-On the other hand, it always changes continuously.
-The same is true for $2$-dimensional Hausdorff measure, but not for $s$-dimensional Hausdorff measure, $0<s<2$.
-See the concluding remarks in \cite{RYA}.
-The study of the behavior of Hausdorff dimension and area measure under holomorphic motions played a fundamental role in the influential work of Astala \cite{AST} on quasiconformal mappings.
-We also mention the work of Earle and Mittra in \cite{EM}, who showed that the conformal modulus of quadrilaterals varies real analytically under holomorphic motions.
+In general, Hausdorff dimension may not vary real analytically under holomorphic motions.
+On the other hand, it always changes continuously, and the same is true for area measure.
+The study of the behavior of Hausdorff dimension and area under holomorphic motions played a fundamental role in the influential work of Astala \cite{AST} on quasiconformal mappings.
+For the latest developments on the subject, see the recent paper \cite{FRY} by Fuhrer, Ransford and Younsi.